 That's it.

-Here are some common pitfalls when using the “dateDifference” function:
+Here are some behaviors that can catch you off guard when using the "dateDifference" function.

 Ignoring timezones

 The function calculates differences based on the dates provided precisely as they are.
-Your results may be unexpected if one date is in UTC and another in a local time zone.
-Always ensure both dates are in the same time zone before comparison.
-You can use the “convertTimeZone” function or “Convert a time zone” action
+It doesn't normalize anything; it compares the two instants exactly as they are parsed.
+So your results may be unexpected if one date is in UTC and another in a local time zone, and a value ending in "Z" compared against a naive local string is the classic source of "off by a few hours" bugs.
+It also doesn't adjust for daylight saving on its own.
+Always make sure both dates are in the same time zone before you compare them.
+You can normalize them first with the "convertTimeZone" function or the "Convert a time zone" action.

 Swapping Start and End Dates